sreeadithya/newtab.txt/README.md

 yo welcome to newtab.txt

-its an ultra simple and lightweight product that i’ve built where you can just write shit down in the new tab. its been done better but i want to give it a shot nonetheless.
+its an ultra simple and lightweight product that i’ve built where you can just write shit down in the new tab. i want to make it so that its something i would use on a daily basis. it'll take a while to get to the final 1.0 release since i'm very inexperienced with html, css and js but i think it'll be worth the while. stuff will be rolled out soon!

 ✦ all your text is stored to the chrome storage and doesn’t leave your computer, it’ll stay there even if you close the tab.\
 ✦ `ctrl + b` in order to blur the screen to act as a privacy filter for when you're afk\